pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 If you only [publish locally to PyPI using the command line](https://www.pyopensci.org/python-package-guide/tutorials/publish-pypi.html), you need to use a PyPI token.
 However, if you’re using GitHub Actions to automate your publishing process, setting up **Trusted Publisher** is a more secure option.

 A Trusted Publisher setup creates a secure "pipeline" between PyPI and your GitHub repository because:
-- PyPI is allowed to authenticate your builds directly, so no additional configuration is required.
+- PyPI is allowed to authenticate your [package distribution files (sDist and Wheel archives)](https://www.pyopensci.org/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.html#how-to-create-the-distribution-format-that-pypi-and-pip-expects) uploads directly, so no additional configuration is required.
 - It restricts publishing to specific workflows and environments defined in your repository.

+TODO: fix
-This setup eliminates the need to store sensitive tokens as GitHub secrets, significantly reducing the risk of token theft or unauthorized publication.
+This setup eliminates the need to store sensitive tokens as GitHub secrets.
+And if used with GitHub environments that only can be run by a "trusted human" manually authorizing the action to publish, ... it will significantly reduce the risk of token theft or unauthorized publication.

+NOTE: vI don't fully agree with that note on unauthorized publication.
+Unauthorized publication can be prevented by controlling the trigger of the release process.
+Or setting up required reviewers in the environment used in the publishing job (usually called pypi) — this would prevent said job from even starting until a trusted human being clicks a button on GH.
+Recording the environment name on the PyPI side, though, allows restricting the “identity” of the workflow+repo+env that is to be considered “trusted”.
+But this only works on the authentication level between PyPI and GH.
+But not between GH and human, which is what you also want to secure.

 ### How to get started